-Regulators propose fines against pharmacy benefits managers
+Correction: Prescription Drug Prices story

 Both companies can ask for hearings on the licensure issue and proposed fines, which could total up to $30,000 for each violation of the Montana Insurance Code.

-Prime Therapeutics is owned by Health Care Service Corporation, the parent company of Blue Cross and Blue Shield of Montana.
+Prime Therapeutics is partly owned by Health Care Service Corporation, the parent company of Blue Cross and Blue Shield of Montana.
 It has handled nearly 6 million claims for Blue Cross in Montana since 2013, each of which could be considered a code violation, the commissioner's office said.
 Express Scripts handled claims for the Montana Health CO-OP.

 Pharmacy benefit managers are third-party administrators of prescription drug programs.
 They negotiate contracts among pharmacy groups, drug manufacturers and insurance companies in an effort to reduce the cost of prescriptions.